Statistics for Unimodal Sequences: Acknowledgements

 \section{Acknowledgements}

 The first author is partially supported by the supported by the SFB/TRR 191 ``Symplectic Structures in Geometry, Algebra and Dynamics'', funded by the DFG (Projektnummer 281071066 TRR 191).
 The second author has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 101001179).
+We thank the referees for their useful comments which improved the exposition.